 The remaining cases, $x_0\ge 2$, are obtained from the previous results.
-If the rightmost (last) bit of $x_0$ is 0, we use the circuit equivalence described at the beginning of this Section in the following way: If any control (except the $n$-th) on the left-hand circuit changes from empty to full circle, the same must happen to the controls on the right-hand circuit.
-If the rightmost bit of $x_0$ is 1, we use the second circuit equivalence of this Section, and in the same fashion if any control (except the $n$-th) on the left-hand circuit changes from empty to full circle, the same must happen to the controls on the right-hand circuit.
-The expression of the output changes accordingly.
+If the rightmost (last) bit of $x_0$ is 0, we use the circuit equivalence described at the beginning of this Section in the following way: if any control (except the $n$-th) on the left-hand circuit changes from an empty circle to a full circle, the same must happen to the corresponding controls on the right-hand circuit.
+If the rightmost bit of $x_0$ is 1, we use the second circuit equivalence of this Section, and in the same fashion, if any control (except the $n$-th) on the left-hand circuit changes from an empty circle to a full circle, the same must happen to the corresponding controls on the right-hand circuit.
+The expression for the output changes accordingly.

-Thus, not only $G$ but also $U_{f}$ can be implemented with $n$ qubits by eliminating the second register and by introducing two Hadamard gates plus two Pauli $X$ gates if the $n$-th qubit is activated by 0, and by introducing only two Hadamard gates if the $n$-th qubit is activated by 1.
+Thus, not only $G$ but also $U_{f}$ can be implemented with $n$ qubits by eliminating the second register and introducing two Hadamard gates plus two Pauli $X$ gates if the $n$-th qubit is activated by 0, and only two Hadamard gates if the $n$-th qubit is activated by 1.